hbctraining/Intro-to-peak-analysis/lessons/06_peak_visualization_with_igv.md

 #### Loading tracks from URL

 Alternatively to loading a track from a local file, we can also load tracks from a URL.
 In this case, we will load [VISTA enhancers](https://enhancer.lbl.gov/vista/) that are availible for the Mouse genome on the [UCSC Genome Browser](https://genome.ucsc.edu/).
-The VISTA enhancers are curated set of computaitnally predicted and *in vivo* validated enhancer elements in mouse.
-The file uses bigBed format, which is used with hosted genome browsers liike the UCSC browser which allows the browser only load the relevant sections of genomes at a time and is less computaitonally intensive on a public genome browser.
+The VISTA enhancers are curated set of computationally predicted and *in vivo* validated enhancer elements in mouse.
+The file uses bigBed format, which is used with hosted genome browsers liike the UCSC browser which allows the browser only load the relevant sections of genomes at a time and is less computationally intensive on a public genome browser.
 More information on bigBed can be found on the [UCSC page about bigBed](https://genome.ucsc.edu/goldenpath/help/bigBed.html).
 In order to load  a file from a URL, left-click on <kbd>File</kbd> in the top-left and select <kbd>Load from File...</kbd>.
 Next, enter this URL into the URL blank:

 ```
 https://hgdownload.soe.ucsc.edu/gbdb/mm39/vistaEnhancers/vistaEnhancers.bb